MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 You can't prevent any internal user from seeing storyline content if they have access to Viva Engage.
 Guests can't see any storyline content.

 ### Can I control which users get their own storyline?
 We plan to add the capability to limit who gets their own storyline after storyline reaches general availability.
-This functionality will allow you to use Azure Active Directory groups to designate which users get a personal storyline feed on their user profile page in Viva Engage.
-Users that don't get a storyline will be able to reply and react to storyline posts from users who do have their own storyline.
+This functionality allows you to use Azure Active Directory groups to designate which users get a personal storyline feed on their user profile page in Viva Engage.
+Users that don't get a storyline can reply and react to storyline posts from users who do have their own storyline.

 ### How do I delete custom cover images that were uploaded to a person's storyline?